ZarexTheHedgehog/Doom-WAD-loader-Windows/README.md

 After selecting the IWADS, the launcher will list the available mods for this IWAD and prompt you to select a mod in the list.

 Then, it will launch the launcher and you're done!

+### If there are any errors, bugs or important questions, tell me and I'll add them in the documentation, answer your questions and if possible, I'll correct the bugs!